mikhailknyazev/automation-samples/README.md

   serial: 1
 ...
 ```
-Also, when corresponding node is temporarily "offline" for the update, the following updates Linux packages on the box to the latest version.
+Also, when corresponding node is temporarily "offline", the following updates Linux packages on the box to the latest versions.
 It demonstrates how patching can be done during rolling update:
 ```yaml
 ...
 - name: Update all packages